Ian Reid's Photos Are Just as Crazy as His Skateboarding Videos

 OK, I'll take it.
 What's funny about you saying that is that in the sequel I made in 2007, there is more Brain Wenning sex in the video.
 When you see it you're definitely going to smile and clap your hands.

-Brian is godfather to one of your kids.
+Brian is godfather to your kid.
 How's he doing these days?
 What's the update?

 He's good.
 He's skateboarding.
 He's got a job doing some construction work to get that extra money up.
 Skateboarding is still what he loves to do but we don't get to see him too much anymore.